 Implementation of the plan’s actions should over time lead to the development of a comprehensive national research information system that generates quality longitudinal data and statistics.
 This data infrastructure will also reduce transaction costs for researchers in searching out collaborations, in applying for funding and in reporting.

 These actions, including documents from a national research information system, will be published here.
 This will be an important resource for government, the research community and all science data users in New Zealand.

 The Research, Science and Innovation Domain Plan comprise 27 actions that focus on improving research and science system information and data.

 A key action of the domain plan is to embed ORCID identifiers across the research system by adopting a national approach to ORCID across research providers and funding agencies.
 ORCID provides a unique persistent identifier that ensures research work is correctly attributed to its creator.
 ORCID identifiers also enable the linking of datasets.

 A key action in the Research, Science and Innovation Domain Plan is to create a National Research Information System for New Zealand (NRIS).
 The NRIS will link data on researchers, their projects, outputs, funding sources and end-user collaborations.

-MBIE is seeking feedback on an initial draft of a Research, Science and Innovation (RS&I) Data Conceptual Model.
+MBIE is developing a first version of a Research, Science and Innovation (RS&I) Data Conceptual Model.